 With a regular diet, you eat more than enough carbs, preventing you from entering ketosis easily.
 But following a low-carb, high-fat diet like a keto diet can help you successfully achieve ketosis.

 Nowadays, you can also get ketosis pills that contain exogenous ketones that boost internal ketone levels.
-This allows you to achieve ketosis in a shorter period and will less hassle.
+This allows you to achieve ketosis in a shorter period and will be less hassle.

 But ketosis isn’t for everyone, and some people need to follow some precautions before jumping into ketosis.
 However, for the most part, ketosis has proved itself to be beneficial for weight loss, diabetes control, and more.